babo/bigquery-prezi/prezi.md

 - cache off
 - 1m rows
 - 100m rows
-- show a mission impossible: regular expression in queries
+- show a mission impossible: effective regular expression in queries
 ---
 # How to start?
 - use your private gmail with the 300USD for two month credit